ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-example-overlays.md

 This network topology example doesn't consider the management and control plane (vCenter and NSX Managers).
 The control plane of HA is discussed in another availability pattern.
 {: note}

 Tier-0 gateways support VRF Lite, which can be used if needed to support more complex topologies for isolating routing tables also at Tier-0 level.
-For more information on capabilities and limitations, see the VMware by Broadcom documentation.
+For more information on capabilities and limitations, see the Broadcom documentation.
 {: note}

 The main reason that you need two layers is for physical north-south connectivity in the data centers.
 Each data center must have their own private and public VLANs and IP addresses for the uplinks.
 These IP addresses cannot move between the data centers.
 Therefore, it requires your attention for routing and network address translation if you use public connectivity in this topology.